-For the past month, the castle had been bombarded by an unseen enemy. tThe surrounding town of, Jay’naldra, had become deserted in the face of the onslaught unseen enemy’s onslaught.
+For the past month, the castle had been bombarded,tThe surrounding town of, Jay’naldra, had become deserted in the face of the onslaught unseen enemy’s onslaught.
 All iIts people were now crowded in the castle’s bowels, hoping and praying the projectiles couldn’t reach themfor the bombardment to end.
 What fighters they had leftremained patrolled the castle’s hallways, constantly alert for any traces of the enemy, but they consistently found none.
 The enemy seemed content to bombard their safe haven and tear down morale.

-A fortnight earlier, a small band of fighters had left the castle’s relative safety and had gone in search of the enemy.
-They had hoped seeking to bring back information and weaknesses, or at the very least, force the enemy to fight hand to hand.instead of continuously bombarding the castle.
+A fortnight earlier, a small band of fighters had left the castle’s relative safety and gone in search of the enemy, seeking to bring back information and weaknesses, or at the very least, force the enemy to fight hand to hand.instead of continuously bombarding the castle.
 What was left of them had been unceremoniously dumped in the castle’s courtyard, their final screams unheard.
 No one knew how this had been done, especially since no one had seen anything.
 The Starling people began to suspect they were being toyed with and fear crept into themFear began to creep into the Starling people .
 Those in the lowest levelsas they lay huddled together and did not speakin silence.

-All this, and more, the young Starling had seenThe images haunted the young Starling, but she did not force them away., for sShe was a healer, tasked with treating illness, mending the injured, and reassembling the dead.
+arling had seenThe images haunted the young Starling, but she did not force them away., for sShe was a healer, tasked with treating illness, mending the injured, and reassembling the dead.
 It was grim, depressing work, and ill-suited for her, as the princess according to her father the king.
 But she stubbornly insisted. iIt was her responsibility as a healer, and no one could not argue thatthe argument always stopped there.

-And so the Princess Annalydessa suffered without complaint alongside her people.
-Her once bright eyes faded till nothing but a dull lifelessness shone.
-Her once expressive face became blank and stone-like, a sad beauty replacing its youthfulness.
+Princess Annalydessa suffered without complaint alongside her people.
+Her once bright innocent eyes had faded till nothing but a dull lifelessness remained.
+Her once expressive face became like a stone’s, a sad, pensive beauty replacing youthfulness.
 Her long silver hair was bound tightly, though strands had worked free from their restraints and now hung limply down her back.
-Her white dress was a simple style, and although she was fed better than most, being both a Healer and a princess, the belt encircling her waist was cinched tight.
-And though as of yet no enemy had breached the castle’s interior, she had wary, searching eyes that were constantly alert and a hand that kept straying down to her belt where a dagger now resided, just in case.
+Her white dress was simple, the belt encircling her waist cinched tight.
+And though no enemy had breached the castle’s interior, she looked about with wary, searching eyes, a hand straying down to the dagger on her belt.

-It took some time, but Annalydessa made it to the king’s audience chamber.
-There were other ways to get there, of course, but the majority were blocked with debris, had lost large portions of the floor, or had otherwise been rendered impassable.
-The two door wardens quickly opened the large double doors and gave abbreviated gestures of respect.
-The princess smiled wanly.
-The door wardens did not return her smile, instead gesturing her through so they could close the doors once more.
-She quickly took the hint and entered the chamber.
-The door wardens had been relieved of their normal duties and told to go down in the castles depths with tall the others, but they had, in no uncertain terms, replied that it was their duty to guard any room the king and queen occupied and they were going to do just that, regardless of a waging warnot even a war would stop them.
+It took some time, but Annalydessa made it to her father’s audience chamber.
+The two wardens opened the large double doors at the sight of her, giving abbreviated gestures of respect.
+She smiled wanly, a gesture they did not return.
+She entered the chamber, the heavy doors closing behind her.

+They had been relieved of their normal duties and told to go down into the castle’s depths with the others, but they had replied that it was their duty to guard any room the king and queen occupied and not even a war would stop them.
 Such dedication was admirable, but then, the royal family was well-liked, being both just and fair.